surajprojects/simple-blog-app/README.md

 ## Deployment

-Tiger Blog App is deployed on GitHub Pages (frontend) and a cloud-based platform for the backend.
+Tiger Blog App is deployed on [Vercel](https://vercel.com/) (frontend) and [Render](https://render.com/) a cloud-based platform for the backend.
 You can access the live version here: [Tiger Blog App](https://simple-blog-app-peach.vercel.app/)

 ## Getting Started